Valley Railway: The Valley Railway line, as completed

-As of 1906, the Valley Railroad had 75.47 mi of main track and 4.48 mi of secondary track; 79.64 mi of main and secondary track siding and yards; 11.3 mi of branch and spur track; and 8.95 mi of branch and spur track siding and yards.
+As of 1906, the Valley Railway had 75.47 mi of main track and 4.48 mi of secondary track; 79.64 mi of main and secondary track siding and yards; 11.3 mi of branch and spur track; and 8.95 mi of branch and spur track siding and yards.
 About 7 mi of track were in the Cleveland city limits.

 The railroad had three branch lines: the Huff Run Branch (about 1.5 mi from Mineral City east to Lindentree), the Magnolia Branch (about 2.88 mi from Sandyville along Sandy Creek to Magnolia), and the Newburg Branch (about 3 mi from Granger Road, following Mill Creek, to Broadway Avenue).

 The railroad had a number of spurs, which served: the Independence stone quarry, the Schumacher "State Quarry" at Deep Lock, the Lawson Waterman quarry at Peninsula, the Lawson Waterman quarry at Deep Lock, the Jaite Paper Mill at Boston Mills, downtown Akron, and the Newburgh Line (through and north of what is now Bacci Park).

 The railroad also owned at least three rail yards.
 The first was the Cleveland terminal yard, built at the end of the line opposite Whiskey Island in downtown Cleveland.
 It was replaced in 1906 by the B&O Clark Avenue yard on W. 3rd Street.
 The third rail yard was located in Dover, Ohio.
 It is unclear when this yard was abandoned.